k-deguz/k-deguz.github.io/essays/javascript-odyssey.md

 </div>

 #### A New Perspective
-In the Fall semester of 2021, I began my journey as an undergraduate at UH Manoa.
-ICS 111 was the first CS course I took.
-During this time, I learned Java.
-It was the first language I was formally introduced to and gave me further insights into the importance of syntax.
+In the 2021 Fall semester, I became an undergraduate at UH Mānoa and started to pursue a BS degree in Computer Science.
+ICS 111 was the first CS course I took and where I learned Java.
+It was the first language I was formally introduced to and gave me further insights into the gears behind writing code.

-Learning JavaScript was interesting since I had no prior experience using it.
-In all this, I found that freeCodeCamp’s basic exercises helped refresh ideas from Java while also learning new features for JavaScript In comparison, I think JavaScript is simpler to read and interpret compared to other languages.
-The less strict structure of the language and the absent need for type declarations stood out to me since it made reading and writing code feel more fluid.
+So far in ICS 314, I've enjoyed using JavaScript.
+The module offered through freeCodeCamp’s basic exercises helped refresh ideas from Java while also learning new features that are available through JS.
+To compare, I think JavaScript is simpler to read and interpret compared to other languages.
+It feels less strict in terms of language structure as the absent need for type declarations make reading and writing code feel more fluid.

-From a software engineering perspective, I think that JavaScript is a great programming language, although it has drawbacks depending on where it is applied.
-Its syntax simplicity is a standout feature, but having a less strict structure for coding may lead to difficulties in catching errors and in computationally intensive tasks.
+From a software engineering perspective, JavaScript is a great programming language, though its usefulness depends on where it's applied.
+The simple syntax is a standout feature, but having a less strict structure may make errors harder to catch in the long-run.

 <div style="float: left; margin-right: 20px;">